Cultural, Social, and Philosophical Issues in Education

 Your written responses are a way to provide an artifact of your thinking and your actions.

 Who comes up with the response questions?
 Andragogy vs Pedagogy

 Given that we are adults, andragogy takes precedence over pedagogy.
 Both you and I come up with questions to consider.

 I will ask that you submit your responses to questions on three different occasions.
 A couple of times during the term and once at the end of the course.

-The dates I ask that you submit your responses are staggered with other class submission times.
-So it is easier for me if you are able to send me your responses on the dates listed.
-If I receive responses late it is difficult for me to respond as thoroughly to your work as I would like.
+The dates I ask that you submit your responses are staggered with submissions from my other classes.
+If I receive responses late it is sometimes difficult for me to respond as thoroughly to your work as I would like.
 But I am well aware that life happens and sometimes we all need a little extra time.
 I do, however, have a final date and time that I have to submit my grades to the registrar though–even if I need a little more time 🙂

 There will be 3 sets of responses.